/

 Inspired by her personal experience as a parent of a child with an inborn error of immunity, she now leads research aimed at enhancing nutritional care for children with compromised immune systems.

-Kirrilly’s research has gained significant international recognition, boasting over 40 highly cited publications (more than 1,500 citations on Scopus and over 2,400 citations on Google).
+Dr Pursey’s research has gained significant international recognition, boasting over 40 highly cited publications (more than 1,700 citations on Scopus and over 2,600 citations on Google).

-Her status as a rising early career research (ECR) leader is evident through her invited role as Associate Editor for Nutrition & Dietetics, and three other guest editor positions.
-Kirrily has also been authored to four book chapters, and contributions to three invited publications.
+Her status as a rising EMCR leader is evident through her invited role as Associate Editor for Nutrition & Dietetics, and three other guest editor positions.
+Dr Pursey has also been authored four book chapters.

-She has also participated in two international symposia in the USA and four national seminars, holds a Conjoint Lecturer appointment at Western Sydney University (WSU), and is an invited member of the WSU Eating and Body Image and Eating and Nutrition Research Groups.
+She is a Conjoint Lecturer at Western Sydney University (WSU) and is an invited member of the WSU Eating and Body Image and Eating and Nutrition Research Groups.

 She actively engages in leadership roles including as the HMRI Food and Nutrition Research Program ECR Representative, with Dietitians Australia, and the Nutrition Society of Australia.

-Additionally, she has supervised 12 honours students and two PhD candidates.
-Kirrily works clinically as an Accredited Practising Dietitian in both inpatient and outpatient settings at Hunter New England Local Health District.
+Dr Pursey has supervised 14 honours students and three PhD candidates.
+She is an Accredited Practising Dietitian with experience across both inpatient and outpatient settings.